dandysworld/dandysworld/README.md

-forever love Rodger.,❤️ my favorite brit detective mostly quiet around new people, i only friend people if had the reason to + trusted Yes im shy
+forever love Rodger.,❤️ my favorite brit detective mostly akward around new people, i only friend people if had the reason to + trusted Yes im shy